Note: Elm style guide recommends using a space after

 Tuple module.
-Therefore, we don’t need to explicitly import it.
+That’s why we don’t need to import it.

-second on tuples that have more than two elements, how else can we read values from them?
-We have to use pattern matching for that.
+There is no function for retrieving the third element in a tuple.
+But we can use pattern matching for that.
 You already saw an example of this above.
 Here it is again.

 trianglePerimeter uses pattern matching to deconstruct a tuple passed to it and assigns the first, second, and third values to

 - Pattern Matching

 - As mentioned in the Case Expression section earlier in this chapter, pattern matching allows us to check one or more inputs against a pre-defined pattern and see if they match.
 The pattern we are checking for in the above example is a tuple that contains three, and only three, numbers.
 We will look into some more examples of pattern matching with tuples in chapter 4.

 Tuple module also provides three functions for transforming values in a pair:

 mapFirst— maps the first element.

 There is no function for mapping the third element in a tuple.
 Tuples really are rigid, aren’t they?